 Camera Handling and Buttons

-Get comfortable in different shooting positions, like checking your shoulder positions and controlling your breathing when you point and shoot.
+Familiarize yourself with different shooting stances.
+Pay attention to your shoulder positioning and learn to control your breathing when you aim and shoot.

-Check what you have on the menu, learn some basic photography vocabulary, and get comfortable with your camera overall.
+Explore the options in your camera’s menu, acquaint yourself with basic photography terminology, and become comfortable with your camera overall.

 Shutter Speed